-This is why we recommend optimizing all aspects of your blog posts from the headline right down to the images.
-Any visual aids you upload to your content should have Alt Text that’s optimized with the keywords chosen for that post.
+We recommend optimizing all aspects of your blog posts, from the headline to the images.
+Any visual aids you upload to your content should have Alt Text optimized with the keywords chosen for that post.

 The Alt Text describes the image in case it doesn’t load.
 And it tells search engine bots what the image is and how it relates.
 And it’ll also show up in Google images, which can further help web surfers find your site.

 Also, don’t forget to include a featured image for all of your blog posts.
 This will show up along with your title in the search engines.
 It will help to grab the attention of your audience.

 The primary purpose of your content should be to educate your audience.
 And one way to do this is by adding additional resources they can use.